Tired of stagnation and slow, hard-earned progress?

 Progression for enhanced strength and muscle growth

 If you managed to properly carry the weight for 5 reps in all 5 sets, the weight can be increased during the next training session.

 With a continuous increase of the weights, considerable improvements regarding power and muscle mass are possible in a relatively short period of time.

 But, having that said, always ensure appropriate recovery time between the workouts.

 Variable and flexible training configuration

-Depending on the training goal and current level, the number of reps and sets be varied based on the 5×5 plan.
+Depending on the training goal and your current level, the number of reps and sets can be varied based on the 5×5 plan.

 For example, the system can be reduced to 3×3 for goals such as maximum strength, or increased to 3×10 reps for hypertrophy training for the best possible training results.